 Summer is almost here.
 Sunshine!!
 Yay!
 Of course being out in the sun means we need to protect that delicate, beautiful skin on our little ones.
 It can be a bit daunting to know the best recommendations for babies and young children.
 Young babies especially can’t tell us if their skin is feeling too hot.
 They are often unable to move themselves out of the sun if they feel uncomfortable.
-As a result it is up to us to keep them sun safe.
-Here are the basics on sun safety and sunscreen for babies and kids.
+As a result, it is up to us to keep them sun safe.
+Here are the basics of sun safety and sunscreen for babies and kids.

 Under six months old

 The recommendation for babies under six months of age is to skip the sunscreen if you can help it.
 Try to use clothing, shade, or just avoidance to prevent sunburns.
-Of course this can be easier said than done if you live in a sunny area.
+Of course, this can be easier said than done if you live in a sunny area.
 Or if you have other kids that need to get out and play.
-In these cases the American Academy of Pediatrics has said that using a little sunscreen is better than the baby getting a sunburn.
-(Yay for practicality coming through in this advice!)
+In these cases, the American Academy of Pediatrics has said that using a little sunscreen is better than the baby getting a sunburn.
+(Yay for practicality coming through with this advice!)
 When applying sunscreen to babies be sure to watch their eyes.
 Try to avoid putting it on places they suck on, like their hands.
 You don’t want them eating it.

 Older babies and children